 The California-based nonprofit puts out an annual guide for recommended animal charities, and it just released its list for this year.
 (Disclosure: ACE helped fund some of Future Perfect’s work in 2020, 2021, and 2022.)

-Two of the top three charities focus on improving conditions on factory farms — which makes sense, given that they’re sites of suffering on a massive scale.
-It’s not just the death that takes place there — in the US alone, factory farming kills about 10 billion land animals each year — but the suffering that animals are forced to endure while they’re alive.
+Most of the top charities focus on improving conditions on factory farms, which makes sense, given that they’re sites of suffering on a massive scale.
+It’s not just the death that takes place there — in the US, factory farming kills about 10 billion land animals each year — but the suffering that animals are forced to endure while they’re alive.
 Hens, calves, and pigs are often confined in spaces so small they can barely move, and conditions are so galling that “ag-gag” laws exist to hide the cruelty from the public.

 When we hear about some of these conditions — like the fact that chickens are forced to produce eggs at such a fast rate that their intestines sometimes partially fall out under the strain — we may want to put a stop to them.
 But it can be hard to know which charities will actually make good use of our dollars.

 ACE researches and promotes the most high-impact, effective ways to help animals.
-The group uses three main criteria when deciding whether to recommend an organization, as my colleague Kelsey Piper previously explained:
+The group uses three main criteria when deciding whether to recommend an organization:

 - Charities must be “likely to produce the greatest gains for animals” — that is, they’re doing high-impact work and they’ve got the evidence to back it up.

 - Charities must “actively evaluate and improve their programs” — they’re constantly trying to figure out the most effective way to advocate for animals (which may change over time) and adjusting their programming accordingly.